austinlyons/dcjs-leaflet-untappd/README.md

 screenshot](img/demo.png)](https://austinlyons.github.io/dcjs-leaflet-untappd)

 # Tutorial
 Have you ever wished you could make a decent looking web-based data visualization?
-Maybe you're a UI/UX designer who wants to get beyond static wireframs, a graduate student who wants to impress your advising professor and research team, or an MBA who wants to go beyond Excel charts.
+Maybe you're a UI/UX designer who wants to get beyond static wireframes, a graduate student who wants to impress your advising professor and research team, or an MBA who wants to go beyond Excel charts.
 This tutorial is for you.

 I assume only rudimentary knowledge of HTML, CSS, and JavaScript.
 We'll start with the HTML & CSS, but if you want to skip down to the fun